Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Memory formation: observation of attractors

 Despite the similarity of graphs in Figs.~\ref{fig:omega_t}(a) and (b), for different training sets, both the processes of learning, and the post-learning memories formed, are very different.
 This is illustrated by Fig.~\ref{fig:fig3.1}, where for two training sets, Set~1 (a)--(d) and Set~2 (e)--(h), the projections of phase portraits of (\ref{eqn:eq3.1}) onto the $(x_1,x_2)$-plane are given at various stages of learning.
 The respective stages are marked in Fig.~\ref{fig:omega_t}(a) and (b), see values of $t$ in brackets next to vertical dashed lines.

-It is desirable that, as a result of learning, attractors representing vectors $\mathbf{I}^k$ either coincide with them, or are found at predictable locations, which could be linearly linked to $\mathbf{I}^k$.
+It is desirable that, as a result of learning, attractors representing vectors $\mathbf{I}^k$ either coincide with them, or are found at predictable locations, ideally being directly proportional to $\mathbf{I}^k$.
 However, for continuous-time and continuous-space NNs this does not happen because of their non-linearity.
 This is clearly seen in Figs.~\ref{fig:fig3.1}(d) and (h): among various attractors formed by the end of learning (black diamonds and red crosses), none have components equal to $\pm 1$, $\pm A$ or $\pm C$, where $C$ is some constant.
 Thus, to associate attractors with vectors $\mathbf{I}^k$, a different approach is needed, as described below.

 In Fig.~\ref{fig:fig3.1} attractors associated with input vectors $\mathbf{I}^k$ (``true memories'') are shown as black diamonds, and attractors representing spurious memories as red crosses.
 To reveal attractors and to distinguish between them, we considered three types of ICs specified below.
 Descriptions in brackets refer to trajectories launched from these ICs.